Tri-Cities Unites For Hunger Relief - Join Our Annual Food Drive

 Tri-Cities Unites For Hunger Relief In Annual Food Drive

-Join Townsquare Media, Summit Funding, and Phipps Group this Friday, November 10th, to help feed our hungry neighbors.
+Join Townsquare Media, Summit Funding, and Phipps Group on Friday, November 10th, to help feed our hungry neighbors.

 The 6th Annual Food Drive will be held from 8am to 6pm in the parking lot of the Grocery Outlet in Kennewick (at the corner of 4th and Olympia).